adamwight/wmf-open-editing/README.md

     https://noc.wikimedia.org/conf/private.dblist

-Count each user's revisions by day.
+Count each user's revisions by month.

 ```
 -- Basic query for one user: